gbalan-microej/docs/PlatformDeveloperGuide/uiStaticInit.rst

 The Static MicroUI Initializer tool is able to out until two files:

 -  A Java library which extends MicroUI library.
-This library is automatically added to the MicroEJ Application classpath when MicroUI library is set as a classpath variable.
+This library is automatically added to the MicroEJ Application classpath when MicroUI API library is fetched.
 This library is used at MicroUI startup to create all instances of I/O devices (``Display``, ``EventGenerator`` etc.) and contains the fonts described into the configuration file (these fonts are also called "system fonts").

-   This MicroUI extension library is always generated and MicroUI library cannot run without this extension.
+.. warning:: This MicroUI extension library is always generated and MicroUI library cannot run without this extension.

--  A C header file (\*.h) file.
+-  A C header file (``*.h``) file.
 This H file contains some IDs which are used to make a link between an input device (buttons, touch) and its MicroUI event generator (see :ref:`section_input`).

-xxx remove FP
+.. note:: The front panel project does not need a configuration file (like C header file for embedded platform).

 .. figure:: images/static_init_process.*
    :alt: MicroUI Process
    :width: 70.0%
    :align: center

    MicroUI Process

 XML Root Element
 ================